Abbey of Saint-Étienne, Caen: Architecture

 The abbey was to be built in Caen stone, and construction began in 1066.
 For many decades during the 11th century, there was a mutually fruitful competition between Saint-Étienne and its sister building Sainte-Trinité.
 The west façade was built at the end of the 11th century.

 An important feature added to both churches in about 1120 was the ribbed vault, used for the first time in France.
 The two abbey churches are considered forerunners of the Gothic.
 The original Romanesque apse was replaced in 1166 by an early Gothic chevet, complete with rose windows and flying buttresses.
 Nine towers and spires were added in the 13th century.
 The interior vaulting shows a similar progression, beginning with early sexpartite vaulting (using circular ribs) in the nave and progressing to quadripartite vaults (using pointed ribs) in the sanctuary.

 Later history

-As a consequence of the Wars of Religion, the high lantern tower in the middle of the church collapsed and was never rebuilt.
+During the French Wars of Religion (1562-1598), the abbey sustained severe damage from French iconoclasts.
+During the fighting, which was targeted at religious sites, the abbey was looted and abandoned, and the high lantern tower in the church's center collapsed and was never rebuilt.

-The Benedictine abbey was suppressed during the French Revolution and the abbey church became a parish church.
+Later, during the French Revolution, monastic life was terminated, abbey property was nationalized, and religious vows were abolished.
+As a result of the suppression of the Benedictine abbey, it became a parish church in 1790.

 From 1804 to 1961, the abbey buildings accommodated a prestigious high school, the Lycée Malherbe.
-During the Normandy Landings, inhabitants of Caen found refuge in the church; on the rooftop there was a red cross, made with blood on a sheet, to show that it was a hospital (to avoid bombings).
+During the Normandy Landings, inhabitants of Caen found refuge in the church; on the rooftop there was a red cross, made with blood on a sheet, to show that it was a hospital in order to avoid bombings.